Kinciorska/warehouse/README.md

 #### License
-This Pokemon Team Builder App is open-source and distributed under the MIT License.
+This app is open-source and distributed under the MIT License.